-E10 (10% Ethanol and 90% unleaded gasoline) is approved for use in any make or model vehicle sold in the U.S. Many automakers recommend its use because of its high performance, clean burning characteristics.
-It is important to note that it does not take a special vehicle to run on "ethanol".
-All vehicles are "ethanol vehicles" and can use up to 10% ethanol with no modifications to the engine.
-Often E85 (85% ethanol and 15% unleaded gasoline) is confused for "ethanol", believing incorrectly that not all vehicles are ethanol compatible.
+E10 (10% ethanol and 90% unleaded gasoline) is approved for use in any make or model vehicle sold in the U.S. Many automakers recommend its use because of its high-performance, clean-burning characteristics.
+It is important to note it does not take a special vehicle to run on ethanol.
+All vehicles are “ethanol vehicles” and can use up to 10% ethanol with no modifications to the engine.

 Mid-Range Blends: E20 and E30

-The American Coalition for Ethanol (ACE) is leading efforts to attend to any hurdles to using ethanol blends above 10%, such as E20 and E30.
+The American Coalition for Ethanol (ACE) is leading efforts to attend to any hurdles for using ethanol blends above 10%, such as E20 and E30.
 If these higher percentages could be used in standard vehicles, the U.S. could significantly decrease our dependence on petroleum from foreign countries.
-New research shows that mid-range ethanol blends can in some cases provide better fuel economy than regular unleaded gasoline - even in standard, non flex-fuel vehicles.
-The research suggests there is an "optimal blend level" of ethanol and gasoline (most likely E20 or E30) at which vehicles get better gas mileage than predicted.
-For a full report visit www.ethanol.org
+New research shows that mid-range ethanol blends can in some cases provide better fuel economy than regular unleaded gasoline — even in standard, non-flex-fuel vehicles.
+Research suggests there is an “optimal blend level” of ethanol and gasoline (most likely E20 or E30) at which vehicles get better gas mileage than predicted.
+For the full report, visit www.ethanol.org.

 E85 for Flex-Fuel Vehicles

-E85 is an alternative fuel for use in flexible vehicles (FFV).
-There are currently more than 6 million FFV's on America's roads with more coming each month.
+E85 is an alternative fuel for use in flexible fuel vehicles (FFV).
+There are currently more than 6 million FFVs on Americas roads with more coming each month.
 In conjunction with more flex-fuel vehicles, more E85 pumps are being installed across the country.

-The production and use of ethanol benefits our economy on all levels - local, state, and national.
-From the local communities where the crops are grown and processed to the metropolitan areas where drives fill up with a domestically produced fuel, American-made ethanol propels the economy.
+The production and use of ethanol benefit our economy on all levels — local, state and national.
+From the local communities where the crops are grown and processed to the metropolitan areas where drivers fill up with a domestically produced fuel, American-made ethanol propels the economy.
 Money spent on ethanol in the Midwest stays in the Midwest.